ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

       * *Match Retention Time*: Enable/disable use of retention time information along with m/z to perform database search.
 Compounds can have different retention times in every experiment, therefore this option should only be checked if the reference file is specific to the experiment and the sampled used.
 Enter the time buffer in the accompanying box.

       * *Limit Number of Reported Groups Per Compound*: Multiple groups can be annotated as the same compound, especially when retention time is not taken into consideration for the search.
-User can set the value to only report X best groups according to their rank.
+Users can set the value to only report X best groups according to their rank.
 The group rank formula will be discussed later in the tutorial.

-   * *Match Fragmentation*: This panel is activated for MS/MS data
+   * *Match Fragmentation*: This panel is activated for MS/MS data.

    * *Report Isotopic Peaks*: Check this box to find and report isotopic peaks for labeled data.

    To perform peak detection with reference, check the box next to *Compound Database Search* and choose the appropriate database.
 The *EIC Extraction Window* should be set according to the instrument's resolving power.
-Select the *Match Retention Time* option if you wish to search for compounds using both the m/z ratio and rt value given in the database.
+Select the *Match Retention Time* option if you wish to search for compounds using both the m/z ratio and retention time value given in the database.
 In case of a generic database, searching by retention time is not recommended.

 **2. Group Filtering**